 Click Delete state to remove it completely.

-In our example our team only wants to have two manager assessments so we'll delete the Senior Leader Assessment state.
-We'll also delete the Senior Leader assessment section in the app template so that those questions aren't included in the workflow.
+In our example our team only wants to have one manager assessment so we'll delete the Project Leader Assessment state.
+We'll also delete the Project Leader section in the app template so that those questions aren't included in the workflow.

 Every state has a default status flag that indicates to all participants what stage of the process their item is in.
 Your Reviews with Multiple Managers app is set up with default status flags which you can customize.